natashaclerkin/maisigh-MS4/README.md

 ```
 Different endpoints are required for the local and deployed projects.
 Ensure the `STRIPE_WH_SECRET` is updated accordingly in `env.py`.

-2. Create a `.gitignore` file in the root directory of the project and add the `env.py`along with the below to prevent from being made public:
+2. Create a `.gitignore` file in the root directory of the project and add the `env.py`along with the below to prevent it from being made public:
 ```
 core.Microsoft*
 core.mongo*